Getting the Right Diagnosis for Tinnitus

 Finding a definitive cause for ringing in the ears can often be difficult.
 Many times it is more the process of elimination as opposed to finding a definitive diagnosis through certain diagnostic tests.
-Because there are so many different causes of this particular symptom, it can often be extremely difficult to pinpoint the specific problem.
-Many times ringing in the ears is something that must be evaluated as one symptom out of many in order for doctors to find a definitive cause of the problem.
+There are many potential causes of tinnitus, and your doctor might help you eliminate them.

 You should suspect that TMJ might play a role in your tinnitus if any of the following are true:

 - Ringing in the ears flares up after heavy jaw activity

 - You can modulate your tinnitus by moving your jaw

 - You have eliminated other likely tinnitus causes